Division of Cook

 The Division of Cook is an Australian electoral division in the state of New South Wales.
-It is in Southern Sydney south-southwest of Botany Bay, stretching from Kirrawee to Kurnell, also encompassing Sans Souci to the north.
+It is located in Southern Sydney south-southwest of Botany Bay, stretching from Kirrawee to Kurnell, and encompassing Sans Souci to the north.

-Since 2024 its MP has been Simon Kennedy of the Liberal Party.
-From 2007 to 2024 the seat was held by Scott Morrison, who served as Prime Minister of Australia from 2018 to 2022.
+Since 2024, its MP has been Simon Kennedy of the Liberal Party.
+From 2007 to 2024, the seat was held by Scott Morrison, who served as Prime Minister of Australia from 2018 to 2022.